 More details about cost of living in Warsaw click here.

 Kozminski University does not own any housing facilities.
 However, student welfare staff can assist you in finding accommodation in the dormitories across the city.
-Please, note that the number of available places in the student houses is limited.
 Information regarding places available at a student house is available at the Student Welfare Office.
-Candidates interested in booking a place in the dormitory must apply as early as possible.
-Dormitory accommodation is only available for international students during their first year of studies.

 Students who wish to seek privately-rented accommodation are advised to contact the office well before the beginning of their studies.
 Student Welfare office keeps an up-to-date list of available houses and flats in the city and can offer an advice and information in such matters as rent, contracts and utility charges.